CVE-2026-1555

 Remediation

-Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to block unauthorized file uploads and restrict access to the upload directory.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to block file uploads to the theme's directory and restrict access to executable scripts in upload folders.

 Exploitation status